-Everyone wants to be green, including your host.
+These days everyone wants to be green, most probably including your host.
 In fact, “green hosting” is critical for many clients wanting more sustainability from the company hosting their website and content.
 A truly green web server works continuously to lower energy consumption.
 There are many ways to do this, starting with the data center where servers are kept.
-Even a data center that holds “just” two servers requires extensive energy and efforts to keep it secure and functioning at over 99 percent uptime.
-The average data center consumes on an annual basis the same amount of energy as five million households combined—however, if that energy consumption came from renewable resources like solar panels, wind turbines and the like, that would be the ideal situation.
+Even a data center that holds “just” two servers requires extensive energy and efforts to keep it secure and functioning at well over 99 percent uptime.
+The average data center consumes on an annual basis the same amount of energy as five million households combined.

-As a client, it is your responsibility to find out exactly how eco-friendly your web host is.
+As a client wanting green hosting, it is your responsibility to find out exactly how eco-friendly your web host is.
 Usually, energy for data centers is created from generators that emit carbon.
 Carbon-emitting generators use fuels like gas, which isn’t renewable and requires the release of carbon and additional pollutants.
 When you choose a green web host, you are ensuring that they focus first on the servers they choose.
-Some servers consume minimal energy and reduce consumption in every possible scenario.
+Some servers consume minimal energy and reduce consumption in every possible way.
 Some hosts get their energy from solar resources, wind or other eco-friendly means.

 Why Go Green?